 The sequel was Conan the Destroyer (1984), also featuring Arnold Schwarzenegger, where the violence was toned down and the action present in a comic-book tone.
 A third Conan film was toyed with for a number of years, before a revival was eventually made with the dismal Conan the Barbarian (2011) starring Jason Momoa.
 Other Conan works include Conan the Adventurer (1992) and Conan and the Young Warriors (1994), two animated tv series that reduced Conan to a teenage adventurer and were severely lacking in any Howard-esque red-bloodedness; and a terrible short-lived live-action German-made tv series Conan (1997-8), which attempted to exploit the televised sword-and-sorcery trend begun with Hercules: The Legendary Journeys (1995-9), where Conan was played by Ralf Moeller.
 Conan the Barbarian was also parodied in The Colour of Magic (2008).

-Other Robert E. Howard film adaptations are:– Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior and Arnold Schwarzenegger as a different character; Kull the Conqueror (1997) and Solomon Kane (2009).
+Other Robert E. Howard film adaptations are:– Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior and Arnold Schwarzenegger as a different character; Kull the Conqueror (1997), Solomon Kane (2009) and the animated Red Sonja, Queen of Plagues (2016).
 There has also been an announced adaptation of Brak Mak Morn and a long announced remake of Red Sonja.